dfmerin/whitepaper/whitepaper.md

-# A Decentralized Model for Land Ownership and Management
+# A Decentralized Protocol for Land Ownership and Management

 ## Contents